Aaron Hicks Player Props: Yankees vs. Rangers

-Aaron Hicks -- batting .091 with three walks in his past 10 games -- will be in action for the New York Yankees against the Texas Rangers, with Nathan Eovaldi on the hill, on April 29 at 7:05 PM ET.
+After going 0-for-3 in his last game, Aaron Hicks and the New York Yankees face the Texas Rangers (who will hand the ball to Martin Perez) at 2:35 PM ET on Sunday.

-In his previous game he had a hitless performance (0-for-3) against the Rangers.
+He had a hitless showing in his most recent game (0-for-3) against the Rangers.

 Aaron Hicks Game Info & Props vs. the Rangers